So you’re considering using drones in your company. But how do you go about creating a professional drone program?

 Specifically, how much risk are you willing to accept?
 Risk is more than just losing money or replacing your drone.
-It’s also about how much damage you’re willing to accept to your company’s reputation from an event that lands you in the news or causes the FAA and / or NTSB to come visit.
+It’s also about how much damage you’re willing to accept to your company’s reputation from an event that lands you in the news or causes the FAA and / or NTSB to come to visit.

-A good way to consider risk for your company’s drone operations is to sit down and talk about “What ifs?”
+A good way to consider the risk for your company’s drone operations is to sit down and talk about “What ifs?”

 What if you crash the drone?
 Are you willing to accept the expense?
 What if it crashes into something and causes damage, or has a fly-away?
 Are you willing to cover the expense and put your company name on an NTSB report?

 Or what if your drone crashes into one of your employees and they’re cut by a prop, requiring stitches—are you ready for the OSHA recordable report?
 And what if it hits someone else—are you ready for that personal injury claim?

 These are just a few of the “What ifs?” you should be asking because the answers will define your risk tolerance.

 These risk-related questions will also help you define operating limits for your drone program to define your company’s limits on operating conditions like weather, wind speed, or equipment go/no-go decisions.